golang-leipzig/golang-leipzig.github.io/content/posts/meetup-53-wrapup.md

 ![](/images/vembedtest.gif)

-Estimated cost of running this test (90 embeddings, total): ~9W for ~6 minutes at [0.30 EUR/kWh](/images/l-strom-dyn-2025-07.png): EUR 0.00027 (or framed
-differently: you can calculate about 640000 embeddings for the price of one scoop of ice cream - albeit it would take about a month to calculate them on a this device) 🍦
+Estimated cost of running this test (90 embeddings, total): at most 9W for about 6 minutes at [0.30 EUR/kWh](/images/l-strom-dyn-2025-07.png): EUR 0.00027 (or framed differently: you can calculate about 640000 embeddings for the price of one scoop of ice cream - albeit it would take about a month to calculate them on a this device) 🍦

 * [Fabrice Bellard](https://en.wikipedia.org/wiki/Fabrice_Bellard),
   [superproductivity](http://web.archive.org/web/20121006002711/http://blog.smartbear.com/software-quality/bid/167059/Fabrice-Bellard-Portrait-of-a-Superproductive-Programmer),